-Results will be publicly announced in May 2019.
+MBIE will advise the proposal's primary contact person of the funding decisions in November 2019.
+The successful applicants will be published on MBIE's Unlocking Curious Minds Contestable Fund webpages and the Curious Minds website and announced via a press release.
 MBIE provides general feedback based on the Assessment Panel's comments about the overall quality of all proposals.